Savannah Region: Business and Investment

 It is one of the main grain and tuber producing areas in Ghana.
 Harnessing these particularly will help to create employment and reduce poverty.
 The Region has about 2.69 million hectares of land under cropping and livestock rearing.

 It has unique climatic and soil characteristic making the area ideal for growing of pineapples (number one non- traditional export crop in Ghana), yams (second most important non-traditional export crop) cassava and maize.

 Demographics

-The Savannah Region has a low population density, and along with the official language of English, most inhabitants speak a language of the Oti–Volta subfamily in the Niger–Congo language family, such as Gonja, Vagla, Dagbani, Mamprusi and Tampulma.
+The Savannah Region has a low population density, and along with the official language of English, most inhabitants speak a language of the Central Gur subfamily in the Niger–Congo language family, such as Vagla, Dagbani, Mamprusi or Tampulma, or the Potou-Tano language Gonja.

 Economy

 Religion

 A majority of residents in the Savanna Region identify as Muslim.